-The committee is composed of five voting members and various non-voting representatives from Falcon Cablevision, the City of Malibu, the Malibu Chamber of
+August 19, 1996 Letter from Applicant to Property Owners The committee is composed of five voting members and various non-voting representatives from Falcon Cablevision, the City of Malibu, the Malibu Chamber of

-🚱 Birenbaum, Nann Miller, Ward Lipnick and Marilynn Santman to the panel.
-The remaining seat is expected to be filled this week.
+Birenbaum, Nann Miller, Edward Lipnick and Marilynn Santman to the panel.
+The remaining seat is expected to be filled this week. ing to the Los eles County Sheriff's Department which has prepared a wish list for city officials on how to spend the money. ....The .Public Safety Study

-Encinal Fire Sparks Resident Concerns ■Area Has Experienced A Number of Alleged Arson Incidents During the Last Few Months dent Sandy Russell, in a letter to Malibu city council members in seeking help to make the area safe during the fire season.
+Encinal Fire Sparks Resident Concerns Area Has Experienced A Number of Alleged Arson Incidents During the Last Few Months

-Incinal Canyon homeownres, who live in the brushcovered hillsides and have kept a wary eye due to arson fires, recently discovered that another small brush fire that erupted last week was caused by a campfire at an illegal encampment in an abandoned lot in their neighborhood.
+E ncinal Canyon homeowners, who live in the brushcovered hillsides and have kept a wary eye due to arson fires, recently discovered that another small brush fire that erupted last week was caused by a campfire at an illegal encampment in an abandoned lot in their neighborhood.

-"The fire appeared to have been started from a campfire that got out of control into the dry dead brush surrounding the site," wrote La Chusa Highlands Property Owners Association Presi-
+"The fire appeared to have been started from a campfire that got out of control into the dry dead brush surrounding the site," wrote La Chusa Highlands Property Owners Association President Sandy Russell, in a letter to Malibu city council members in seeking help to make the area safe during the fire season.